 The cost estimates are maintained in a version controlled document database (Sharepoint) used by the project.
-This includes all supporting documentation such as quotes or workbooks used to generate the estimates, the Basis of Estimate documents, the Key Assumptions Document and the inputs such as labor rates defining the cost estimates.
+This includes all supporting documentation; the Cost Model Workbooks, together with the Key Assumptions Document and the inputs such as labor rates defining the cost estimates.